Russia puts more strength behind ‘creeping’ Ukraine advance | Times Leader

 The cities are the last major areas of Luhansk province still held by Ukraine.
 The Russian attacks are central to the Kremlin’s reduced wartime goal of seizing , where Moscow-backed separatists have fought Ukrainian forces for eight years and established self-proclaimed republics.

-Russia also escalated attacks around Bakhmut, a city in Doneskt, the other province that makes up the Donbas, the Ukrainian military said as the war .
+Russia also escalated attacks in Donestk, the other province that makes up the Donbas, the Ukrainian military said as the war .
+Reflecting the close combat, Russian and Ukrainian military officers blamed each other for a fire that destroyed the main church at the Sviatohirsk monastery, one of Ukraine’s holiest Orthodox Christian sites.

 In recent days, the Russians focused on capturing Sievierodonetsk, which had a prewar population of about 100,000.
 At one point, they , but Ukrainian soldiers clawed back some ground, Haidai reported Friday.
 Western military analysts said Russia was devoting significant troop strength and firepower to what British officials described as a “creeping advance” in the Donbas.